 One of the outcomes of the 2010 Social Forum was the NGO Social Forum Declaration, which calls on the Council to establish a Special Procedure on CC&HRs.
-A Special Procedure on CC&HRs would likely provide coherence within the human rights regime and among other relevant international institutions.
-More specifically, a Special Procedure on CC&HRs could coordinate and collaborate with other special procedures and subsidiary bodies, and therefore could fill in gaps and identify obstacles to the realization of rights.
-A Special Procedure on CC&HRs could also monitor the impacts of climate change and response measures on the realization of rights, and document cases involving rights violations.
+While other Special Procedures of the council, including the Independent Expert on Human Rights and the Environment established in March 2012, are helping elucidate CC&HRs linkages, a dedicated Special Procedure on CC&HRs would likely provide coherence within the human rights regime and among other relevant international institutions.
+More specifically, a Special Procedure on CC&HRs could coordinate and collaborate with other special procedures and bodies, and therefore could fill in gaps and identify obstacles to the realization of rights.
+A Special Procedure on CC&HRs could also monitor and document the impacts of climate change and response measures on the realization of rights.
 Finally, a Special Procedure on CC&HRs would help clarify the conceptual and operational dimensions of the CC&HRs linkage.
-This mandate would contribute to preventing interferences to human rights resulting from climate change and response measures, as well as to promoting the full enjoyment of human rights.